niplav/site/99_problems_klong_solution.md

 -----------

-Since this collection of solutions attempts to maximize for terseness, several considerations concerning completeness have to be made.
+Since this collection of solutions attempts to maximize for terseness, several concessions concerning completeness have to be made.
 There is nearly no checking for correct arguments, except for empty lists.
 Variables are declared locally.
 The solution for problem N is called `sN`, helper functions are numbered `aN` for the Nth helper function